It Hurts to be this Historic: National Historic Landmarks support our National Treasures.

 Carpenters' Hall of Philadelphia

 Carpenters' Hall is a treasure in historic Philadelphia.
 It hosted the First Continental Congress in 1774 and was home to Franklin's Library Company, The American Philosophical Society, and the First and Second Banks of the United States.
+For upcoming events and public programming, please click here.

 THE Carpenters' CoMPANY